-For anyone who’s dealt with an insane workload, a lighter load—or even a week or two where you don’t have much to do—sounds like a welcome reprieve.
+For anyone who’s dealt with an overwhelming workload, a lighter load—or even a week or two where you don’t have much to do—sounds like a welcome reprieve.
 However, to quote those ’90s motivational speakers the Spice Girls: “Too much of something is bad enough, but… too much of nothing is just as tough.”

 Meaning, when every day is a slow day at work, it’s hard to stay motivated.
 It can even make you question whether this job is really worth your time and talent.